davedoff/SimpleImages-plugin/README.md

 ###1.
 Download

-Start by downloading the zipfile.
+Start by cloning or download the zipfile.

 ###2.
 Include the script